-When you get your dog's attention and they do what you say, reward it with food, verbal praise and a ball/toy game.
+When you get your dog's attention and do what you say, reward it with food, verbal praise, and a ball/toy game.
 Be careful not to over-excite the puppy to the point where it loses focus on you altogether.
-Different puppies and dogs respond different levels of praise, so depending on what yours is like, use whatever works for you and your dog.
+Different puppies and dogs respond to varying praise levels, so depending on what yours is like, use whatever works for you and your dog.

 When you come home or leave to go out without them, don't touch, make eye contact, or talk to them.
-Don't make time apart such a big deal.
-If you do, it can develop behavioral problems such as separation anxiety.
+Don't make the time apart such a big deal.
+If you do, you can develop behavioral problems such as separation anxiety.
 Give calm and gentle attention once they settle down – this may take 5 minutes or even up to one hour!
-Your dog must learn to spend time alone where they are not center of attention.
+Your dog must learn to spend time alone, where they are not the center of attention.
 Ignore bad behavior.
 Reward the good.

 If you have more than one dog, alternate the dogs inside and outside.
 They should not learn to be dependent on each other.
-It’s very important that when raising a puppy with your other dog around that they are taken separately on walks so the puppy can learn how socialize by themselves and not rely on the other dog for confidence.
+When raising a puppy with your other dog around that, it's imperative that they are taken separately on walks so the puppy can learn how to socialize by themselves and not rely on the other dog for confidence.

-It's also a good idea if you are not at home, to leave a bone or a toy like a Kong with food stuffed in it.
+It's also a good idea to leave a bone or a toy like a Kong with food stuffed in it if you are not at home.
 They'll be occupied and busy for a while!

 HOW TO BECOME A PACK LEADER AND GAIN YOUR DOGS' RESPECT

-No jumping: Your dog should always be prepared to accept a reasonable measure of control and when young children or elderly people are around it.
+No jumping: Your dog should always be prepared to exercise a reasonable measure of control when young children or older adults are around it.
 A boisterous young dog can easily knock down the very young or elderly.
-Children may become frightened of dogs for life and the elderly are very prone to injury.
+Children may become frightened of dogs for life, and the elderly are very prone to injury. - Puppy Culture Training

-Getting up on couches or beds: What's cute as a puppy is not cute at 50 to 100 lbs.!
-Don't encourage behaviors that you don't want the dog to do when it is older.
+Get up on couches or beds: What's cute as a puppy may not be appealing at 50 to 100 lbs!
+Don't encourage behaviors that you don't want the dog to do when older.

-Never give up if you give your dog a command and he/she ignores it: Every time you give a command, you must always carry it through to completion.
-If you give in, the dog learns they can get away with ignoring your commands and will not take you seriously and they think they are the Pack Leader.
-If commands keep getting ignored, you can use different methods or a combination of methods to communicate with the dog and make him do what you want.
+Never give up if you give your dog a command: Every time you give a command, you must always carry it through to completion.
+If you give in, the dog learns they can get away with ignoring your commands and not take you seriously, so they think they are the Pack Leader.
+If commands keep getting ignored, you can use different methods or a combination of techniques to communicate with the dog and make him do what you want.
 Don't give up and let the dog get away with ignoring an instruction!
 Make the dog do it!
 Reward the dog and praise him when he complies.

 Never give your dog anything if they are whining or carrying on: Whining and barking at you is DEMANDING behavior.
-Don't give in to this behavior as it will reinforce it and they will keep trying it!
+Don't give in to this behavior as it will reinforce it, so they will keep trying it!
 If you must, put them outside and ignore them.
-The only exception to this is if your dog is being taught to bark for permission to go outside for potty time but make sure it is a request not a demand.
-This is one reason we recommend you have a doggie door, not only has your puppy already been trained to use it but it can be confusing for them to be required to tell you what to do and not allowed in other instances.
+The only exception to this is if your dog is being taught to bark for permission to go out for potty-time but make sure it is a request, not a demand.
+This is one reason we recommend you have a doggie door; not only has your puppy already been trained to use it, but it can be confusing for them to be required to tell you what to do and not allowed in other instances.

-Do not give the dog attention/affection unless it is deserved: Reward the dog if it has done something very good.
+Do not give the dog attention/affection unless it is deserved: Reward the dog if it has done something well.
 Make them work to gain food or praise.
-Making them sit, drop, stay or heel.
+Making them sit, drop, stay, or heel.
 Attention is not a given right – it's something they must earn.
-In a pack environment, food and respect doesn’t come for free!
-We are not saying don't love on your new one, just that you should ask for something even just sit first so they are seeing that obedience and proper behavior is expected and appreciated.
+In a pack environment, food and respect don't come for free!
+We are not saying don't love on your dog, just that you should ask for something, even just sit first, so they see that obedience and proper behavior is expected and appreciated.

-If the dog is in your way and not moving – walk right through it: As pack leader, you have "right of way".
+If the dog is in your way and not moving – walk right through them: As pack leader, you have "right of way".
 By walking around your dog, this is you submitting to your dog.
 When pushing through with your legs – don't fall over!
-You do have a working/herding dog but it is not their job to herd you.
+You do have a working/herding dog, but it is not their job to herd you.

-We truly hope this is helpful.
-Make sure to set up your first training consultation at about 10-12 weeks to make sure the beginning of your basic obedience and socialization are coming along well.
+We genuinely hope this is helpful.
+Make sure to set up your first training consultation at about 10-12 weeks to ensure the beginning of your basic obedience and socialization are coming along well.
 We will address any issues and prevent many from starting.
 We will base the appointments on your specific needs and your puppy's development.
-We want to solve problems fast and prevent the unnecessary ones.
-For your appointment call Shell (602)618-1854.
+We want to solve problems fast and avoid unnecessary ones.
+For your appointment, call Shell (602)618-1854.

 The tools you will need are lots of tasty treats, a clicker or marker word, and plenty of fun toys.
-For teaching fetch we are going to use what trainers call "shaping," that is, allowing your dog to figure out how to perform a behavior with minimal help from you.
+For teaching fetch, we will use what trainers call "shaping," that is, allowing your dog to figure out how to perform a behavior with minimal help from you.

-First you want to initially pick a toy that your dog is willing to put in their mouth.
-Some dogs have preferences for plush toys while others like balls.
+First, you want to initially pick a toy that your dog is willing to put in its mouth.
+Some dogs have preferences for plush toys, while others like balls.
 After they learn the behavior, you will be able to ask them to retrieve anything you ask.

-Now I hold the toy in my hand and place it near their face.
-If they weren't previously nose touching the toy, this is when you will require it.
+Now, I hold the toy in my hand and place it near their face.
+If they weren't previously nosing the toy, this is when you will require it.
 Wait until the dog sniffs the toy and then mark and reward.

-For the next steps you are going to continue to grow from here.
-Again, once your dog is nose touching the toy hold out on the reward.
+For the next steps, you will continue to grow from here.
+Again, once your dog is nose touching the toy, hold out on the reward.
 Your dog will then get frustrated and try and mouth the toy.
 Immediately mark and reward this.

 Once they are mouthing the toy, I will put it back on the ground in front of me.
-I will ask them to pick the toy up and then I will place my hand under the toy and mark and reward when they place it in my hand.
-From here you are ready to start increasing the distance that you place the toy from you.
+I will ask them to pick the toy up, and then I will place my hand under the toy and mark and reward when they put it in my hand.
+From here, you are ready to start increasing the distance that you place the toy from you.
 Remember to do this gradually and keep your requirements for getting the reward.
-Eventually your dog will be willing to pick up anything you ask and place it in your hand for their reward.
+Eventually, your dog will be willing to pick up anything you ask and place it in your hand for their reward.

 Returning with the Toy

-The main goal of this exercise is to show your dog that fun comes from playing with you with the toy - no matter what type of toy!
+This exercise's primary goal is to show your dog that fun comes from playing with you with the toy - no matter what type of toy!

 Get four to five toys that your dog enjoys playing with and set them in a circle.
 Outside, in a fenced area is best for this.
-But if you don't have access to an enclosed outside area, then a large space inside will work too.
+If you don't have access to an enclosed outside area, an ample space inside will work.